MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/flight-stick.md

 ### UI navigation

-In order to ease the burden of supporting the different input devices for user interface navigation and to encourage consistency between games and devices, most _physical_ input devices simultaneously act as a separate _logical_ input device called a [UI navigation controller](ui-navigation-controller.md).
+In order to ease the burden of supporting the different input devices for user interface navigation and to encourage consistency between games and devices, most _physical_ input devices simultaneously act as separate _logical_ input devices called [UI navigation controllers](ui-navigation-controller.md).
 The UI navigation controller provides a common vocabulary for UI navigation commands across input devices.

 As a UI navigation controller, a flight stick maps the [required set](ui-navigation-controller.md#required-set) of navigation commands to the joystick and **View**, **Menu**, **FirePrimary**, and **FireSecondary** buttons.